 We rely on an international army of volunteers, donors and supporters to make an impact on the lives of people living with CLOVES.
 We have a range of volunteer opportunities that can be done virtually or in your hometown.
 We rely on your support to keep this organization sustainable.
 Thank you for your interest in volunteering with CSC!

-The Program Assistant provides operational and administrative support to the Executive Director.
-The Program Assistant performs a variety of logistical, administrative and coordination services for CSC including:
+The Scientific Meeting Coordinator provides operational and administrative support to the Executive Director and to the planning committees for the International Scientific Meeting.
+The Scientific Meeting Coordinator will perform a variety of logistical, administrative and management responsibilities including:

 Work Hours and Details:

-This is a six-month contract position, for 12 hours a week, with the option to extend for additional time at the end of six months.
-We’re looking for someone who is available three days a week and for occasional evening meetings.
-Remote contractors are encouraged to apply.
+This is a remote seven-month long contract position beginning in April 2021 and ending in early November 2021, for 5-10 hours a week.
+We’re looking for someone who is available at least two days a week and for occasional evening meetings.

 - Knowledge of MS Office and Google Suite

 - Team player with great interpersonal relationship skills